Healthy nails are beautiful nails!

 It comes in a very small bottle, but

-the bottle is still much bigger (10ml) than the very tiny Scholl bottle
+it still holds more (10ml) than the very tiny Scholl bottle

 about $10.
 Takes a long time to arrive, though, but as a bonus the small